m-edal/normet/docs/autodew.rst

     :type aggregate: bool, optional
     :param seed: Random seed.
 Default is 7654321.
     :type seed: int, optional
     :param n_cores: Number of CPU cores to use.
+Default is total CPU cores minus one.
+    :type n_cores: int, optional
+    :param weather_df: DataFrame containing weather data for resampling.
 Default is None.
-    :type n_cores: int, optional
+    :type weather_df: pandas.DataFrame, optional
     :param verbose: Whether to print progress messages.
 Default is True.
     :type verbose: bool, optional

-    :param weather_df: DataFrame containing weather data for resampling.
-If None, `df` is used.
-    :type weather_df: pd.DataFrame, optional
-    :returns: DataFrame containing normalized predictions.
+    :returns: DataFrame containing normalised predictions.
-    :rtype: pd.DataFrame
+    :rtype: pandas.DataFrame

     **Example:**

     .. code-block:: python

+        >>> import pandas as pd
+        >>> from some_module import normalise, train_model
+        >>> data = {
+        ...     'date': pd.date_range(start='2020-01-01', periods=5, freq='D'),
+        ...     'feature1': [1, 2, 3, 4, 5],
+        ...     'feature2': [5, 4, 3, 2, 1],
+        ...     'value': [2, 3, 4, 5, 6]
+        ... }
-        df = pd.read_csv('timeseries_data.csv')
+        >>> df = pd.DataFrame(data)
-        model = train_model(df, 'target', feature_names)
-        feature_names = ['feature1', 'feature2', 'feature3']
+        >>> feature_names = ['feature1', 'feature2']
+        >>> model = train_model(df, value='value', variables=feature_names)
-        variables_resample = ['feature1', 'feature2']
+        >>> variables_resample = ['feature1', 'feature2']
-        normalized_df = normalise(df, model, feature_names, variables_resample)
+        >>> normalised_df = normalise(df, model, feature_names, variables_resample)

-    **Details:**

-    - Uses `variables_resample` to resample meteorological parameters, or defaults to using `df` if `weather_df` is not provided.
-    - Randomly samples observations within the `weather_df` using the specified `seed` and `replace` parameters.
-    - Applies the sampled meteorological parameters to the `df`.
-    - Uses the provided `model` to make predictions on the adjusted `df`.
-    - Constructs a DataFrame containing the dates, observed values, normalized predictions, and seed information.
-    - Aggregates the results if `aggregate` is True, otherwise returns detailed predictions.

     **Notes:**

-    - Useful for normalizing predictions using parallel processing.
-    - Ensures reproducibility by using the specified random `seed`.
-    - Facilitates monitoring of progress during the normalization process.
+    - The function can optionally use a separate weather DataFrame for resampling meteorological parameters.
+    - Progress messages are printed if `verbose` is set to True.
+    - The number of CPU cores used for parallel processing can be specified, or defaults to the total number of cores minus one.
+    - If `aggregate` is True, the results are averaged; otherwise, the function returns all individual predictions.

-.. function:: do_all(df=None, model=None, value=None, feature_names=None, variables_resample=None, split_method='random', fraction=0.75,
-                     model_config=None, n_samples=300, seed=7654321, n_cores=-1, aggregate=True, weather_df=None)
+.. function:: do_all(df=None, model=None, value=None, feature_names=None, variables_resample=None, split_method='random', fraction=0.75, model_config=None, n_samples=300, seed=7654321, n_cores=None, aggregate=True, weather_df=None, verbose=True)

-    Conducts data preparation, model training, and normalization, returning the transformed dataset and model statistics.
+    Conducts data preparation, model training, and normalisation, returning the transformed dataset and model statistics.

-    This function performs the entire pipeline from data preparation to model training and normalization using specified parameters and returns the transformed dataset along with model statistics.
+    This function performs the entire pipeline from data preparation to model training and normalisation using specified parameters and returns the transformed dataset along with model statistics.

     :param df: Input DataFrame containing the dataset.
-    :type df: pd.DataFrame
+    :type df: pandas.DataFrame
     :param model: Pre-trained model to use for decomposition.
 If None, a new model will be trained.
 Default is None.
     :type model: object, optional
     :param value: Name of the target variable.
     :type value: str
     :param feature_names: List of feature names.
     :type feature_names: list of str
-    :param variables_resample: List of variables for normalization.
+    :param variables_resample: List of variables for normalisation.
     :type variables_resample: list of str
     :param split_method: Method for splitting data ('random' or 'time_series').
 Default is 'random'.
     :type split_method: str, optional